ninabarzh/broomstick/content/posts/defendable-internet3.md

   - Internet
   - resilience
 draft: false
-description: "An exploration of actionable steps to address the structural weaknesses of the internet and move towards a more defendable digital world."
+description: "An exploration of steps to address the structural weaknesses of the internet and move towards a more defendable digital world."
 ---

 [The internet is broken]({{< relref "posts/defendable-internet2.md" >}}).
 Not the “buffering on YouTube” kind of broken, but fundamentally, architecturally, absurdly broken.
 We know why: history, culture, economics, politics, and human laziness have all conspired to turn it into a precarious tower of routers teetering on a cliff.